Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 reflection in ironcad

-Experimenting with reflection values is very rewarding as you quickly gain realism in the image.
-The important thing is to try to find out how much the real material is actually reflected in reality.
 Below we see three simple spheres where we have only set Reflection intensity to 0, 50 and 100%.
-By having the default choice Reflect Environment enabled, we get reflections from the HDR image in the background and around lying objects(which we don't have in this particular scene).
+By having the default selection Reflect Environment enabled, we get reflections from the HDR image in the background and from surrounding objects(which we do not have in this particular scene).

 Reflection intensity ironcad